zbo14/passworld/README.md

 # passworld

-A library and CLI toolset to encrypt/decrypt files and directories with passwords.
+A library and CLI to encrypt/decrypt files and directories with passwords.

 ## How does it work?